 Folks who know me know I don’t vote.
 Many roll their eyes at this decision.
 Others awkwardly skirt around it preferring to avoid asking why I don’t vote (I don’t usually go into why unless prompted).
 And most people just assume I do vote.
-Of all my friends and family and coworkers, I’m unsure how many have given a second thought to the act.

 How does it become a man to behave toward this American government to-day?
 I answer that he cannot without disgrace be associated with it . . . .
 What I have to do is to see, at any rate, that I do not lend myself to the wrong which I condemn.